atlasprotocol-com/atlasprotocol/backend/balance/README.md

 3. `balance_bucket`: Defines time buckets for balance calculation
 4. `point_snapshot`: Manages Atlas point snapshots from BitHive
 5. `point`: Stores point distribution for each wallet per bucket

+## Bucket generation

+We will use `date-fns` format function to generate bucket name.
+For example, if we want to generate bucket for 2025-07-25 00:25:00, we will use `format(new Date(2025, 6, 25), 'yyyyMMddHH0000')`.
+And it will produce `202507250000`